eebasadre20/flow/README.md

 ### Usage

-Trigger the Flow in your code with required state inputs, any any optional ones:
+Trigger the flow in your code with state inputs:

 ```ruby
 flow_input = {